(Last updated: 3/9/2021)

-2. Take a fertility supplement.
+2. Take fertility supplements.

 3. Get your hormone levels tested.

 Hormones play a major role in the quality of your eggs.
-Have your levels checked for Basal FSH, ant-mullerian hormone, and estradiol.
+Have your levels checked for Basal FSH, anti-Mullerian hormone, and estradiol.
 The results will give you and your fertility doctor a good idea of how well your ovaries are working, and what kind of treatment you might need in order to conceive.